When is Junkanoo?

 By the 1940s anything and everything was used to make Junkanoo costumes material, crepe paper, newspaper and wires.
 The original Junkanoo musical instruments were home-made. created from conch shells, horns, and poinciana pods.

 What are Junkanoo groups?
-Junkanoo Groups are organisations created and organised by members of the community that participate in the parades.
+Junkanoo Groups are organizations created and organized by members of the community that participate in the parades.
 Junkanoo is an intense competition between seven groups on the island.
 The different Junkanoo groups include the Saxons, Roots, One Family and The Valley Boys, the Prodigal Sons and the Music Makers.

-The Junkanoo groups have around 500-1000 members who are divided into three different categories that include musicians, dancers and costumers.
+The Junkanoo groups have around 500-1000 members who are divided into three different categories that include musicians, dancers and costumed performers.
 Each of these three different categories is used as criteria for judging.

 Themes, musical compositions, costume designs and choreographed dance moves are kept top secret all year because of how fierce the competition is in Junkanoo.

-The Junkanoo Parade also features smaller groups that are called Scrap Groups who aren’t as well organised but represent broad sections of the community.
+The Junkanoo Parade also features smaller groups that are called Scrap Groups who aren’t as well organized but represent broad sections of the community.